|

 put a background light in the corner top left to attract the

-attention, realizing that the gaze is first attracted to light
+attention, realizing that the gaze is first attracted to

-with aids, it is vital to use a condom.
+of people with aids, it is vital to use a condom.

 The publicity office was satisfied with the image and added